marcusoftnet/marcusoftnet.github.io/_posts/2015-03-04-node-with-coffeescript---not-a-piece-of-cake.md

 Also the ```;``` is separating two commands, running them in sequence; first the coffee-compilation-watcher and then the start-our-application command.
 You can also chain commands with ```&&``` but then the execution will stop if one of the command should fail.
 Thank Ania for pointing that out to me.

 Oh mama!
 That should probably go into a build file or something.
 But I'm keeping it here so that we can see it.
 Nothing too complicated though.
-Let's disect that a bit:
+Let's dissect that a bit:

-* the first part (up to the ;-sign) compilies .coffee files into .js files and put them in the dist folder.
+* the first part (up to the ;-sign) compiles .coffee files into .js files and put them in the dist folder.
-	* <code>--output dist</code> means that the output will end up in the dist-folder, that will be created for us if non-existing
+  * `--output dist` means that the output will end up in the dist-folder, that will be created for us if non-existing
-	* the <code>--watch src</code> simply means watch the <code>src</code> directory and subdirectories for changes to our .coffee-files
+  * the `--watch src` simply means watch the `src` directory and subdirectories for changes to our .coffee-files
-	* the <code>&</code> in the end (I think) is just to let the Node know that there's more commands to be executed.
-Anyhow, without that ampersand <code>npm start</code> hangs after compiling the .coffee-files.
+  * the `&` in the end (I think) is just to let the Node know that there's more commands to be executed.
+Anyhow, without that ampersand `npm start` hangs after compiling the .coffee-files.
 * the second part of the command starts the application.
-	* notice that it's starting the application in the dist-folder (<code>node ./dist/index.js</code>)
+  * notice that it's starting the application in the dist-folder (`node ./dist/index.js`)

 We can improve on this by using [Nodemon](http://nodemon.io/), that helps us to watch for changes.
-Install it with <code>npm install nodemon --save</code> and then change the start command into this:
+Install it with `npm install nodemon --save` and then change the start command into this:

 ```javascript
 "scripts": {